10 Things About Dutch Life That Make Expats Want to Move There

 Expats who witness this for the first time without knowing what is happening describe the experience in remarkably similar ways.
 Confusing for the first five seconds, then deeply moving for the rest of your life.

-Liberation Day festival with crowds and music in a Dutch city park Liberation Day festivals are free to attend and happen in 14 cities simultaneously.
-Photo: Unsplash
+Liberation Day festivals are free to attend and happen in cities across the country.

 Every year on May 5th, Liberation Day, the Netherlands celebrates the end of German occupation in World War II with fourteen simultaneous free music festivals across the country.